Documentation for routine

 (my = 'foo'.IO).spurt: 'foo bar';(my = 'bar'.IO).spurt: 'meow';IO::CatHandle.new(, ).words.perl.say;# OUTPUT: «("foo", "bar", "meow").Seq␤»

 method words(IO::Path: : = True, : = 'utf8', : = ["\x0A", "\r\n"], |c --> Seq)

 The behaviour is equivalent to opening the file specified by the invocant, forwarding the

 :$nl-in arguments to

 IO::Handle.words on that handle, forwarding any of the remaining arguments to that method, and returning the resultant Seq.

-NOTE: the words are ready lazily and the handle used under the hood won't get closed until the returned Seq is fully reified, so ensure it is, or you'll be leaking open file handles.
-(TIP: use the
+NOTE: words are lazily read.
+The handle used under the hood is not closed until the returned Seq is fully reified, and this could lead to leaking open file handles.
+It is possible to avoid leaking open file handles using the

 my := bag 'my-file.txt'.IO.words;say "Most common words: ", .sort(-*.value).head: 5;

 Creates a supply that will emit the characters coming in word for word from a supply that's usually created by some asynchronous I/O operation.